mqliang/kubernetes/cluster/anchnet/README.md

 KUBERNETES_PROVIDER=anchnet ./cluster/kube-up.sh
 ```

-##### Options:
+#### Options:

 There are quite a few options used to create a cluster in anchnet, located at `config-default.sh` and `executor-config.sh`. `config-default.sh` is static information
 configured by caicloud admin, like node ip range, admission control plugin, etc. `executor-config.sh` is dynamic information configured by user and executor, like number
 of nodes, cluster name, etc. Therefore, most interesting options are in `executor-config.sh`.
-Following is a curated list of options used for kube-up; for a full list of
+Following is a curated list of options used in kube-up.
+For a full list of
 options, consult the two files.

 * `CLUSTER_NAME`: The name of newly created cluster.
 This is used to identify a cluster - all resources will be prefixed with this name.
 The variable is default to